mondoohq/installer/packages/chocolatey/README.md

 # chocolatey

 Chocolatey is a popular package manager for Windows, similar to Homebrew.
-This repository generates and updates "NuGet" packages for Chocolately.
+This repository generates and updates "NuGet" packages for Chocolatey.

 - [View the Mondoo Overview Chocolatey](https://community.chocolatey.org/profiles/mondoo)
 - [View our published packages here](https://community.chocolatey.org/packages?q=mondoo)